 OXTRΔAON mice fail to integrate into stable rich clubs

 Since the formation of rich clubs in colonies appears to be a consequence of higher-order social interactions, a crucial question is whether OXTRΔAON mice enter them or not.
-OXTRΔAON mice have been shown to suffer from social cognition deficits.
+OXTRΔAON mice have been shown to suffer from social cognition deficits (CITE).
 While these deficiencies did not lead to significant differences in the way mice partake in dyadic interactions (cf. Fig. 1 and 5h-i), it is very well possible that OXTRΔAON mice lack the capacity to engage in complex stable social relationships.
 To answer this question, we compared the number of OXTRΔAON mice that were able to enter the rich club to the one that would be expected by random chance using a bootstrap approach.
 The results (Fig. 5n) show that OXTRΔAON mice are significantly less likely to enter the sRC than control mice.
 In summary, OXT signaling in the AON plays a crucial role in the formation of social cliques that form de novo among mice in larger groups (cf. Fgi.
 5i).